flowxo/flowxo-sdk/README.md

 In the example above you'll see two important fields for defining the service.
 The `name` field is how the service will be presented to the user in the UI.
 The `slug` field is used internally by the Flow XO core, and should be a lowercase underscore-delimited string uniquely representing your service.
 Normally you should not need to change these generated values.

 It's common to create a module that abstracts the handling of HTTP requests, and perhaps a function that handles errors.
-See _Recipes > Input Validation_ for an example of creating a common `service.validate` function that you can use throughout your scripts.
+See _Input Validation_ for an example of creating a common `service.validate` function that you can use throughout your scripts.

 Take a look at the example modules to see what kind of code you should be centralising here.